puneet-kundliya/paper/README.md

 Lucene is a full text indexing engine toolkit written in Java, multi-user support access, quickly visit indexing time and can cross-platform use.
-A simple way to conceptualize the relationship between Solr, Elasticsearch and Lucene is that of a car and its engine.
+A simple way to conceptualize the relationship between Solr, Elasticsearch is that both are based on Apache Lucene.
 Similarly, Lucene is a programmatic library which you can't use as-is, whereas Solr and elesticsearch is a complete application which you can use out-of-box.

 ## Reference
 - https://lucene.apache.org/core/